This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 This doesn’t mean your Arizona road trip will be absent of snow – this can still happen, and it did to us at the Grand Canyon.

-But once you travel through those lower elevations in Arizona, you can feel confident of warm sunny days.
-On some days we were in T-shirts.
+But once you travel through those lower elevations in Arizona, you can feel confident about warm sunny days.
+On some days we were in t-shirts.
 Evenings will be cold as you’re in the desert.

-Whether you do it in your car and stay in a variety of accommodation, or travel through Arizona in an RV, or travel trailer, Arizona is a fantastic road trip destination.
+Whether you do it in your car and stay in a variety of accommodations, or travel through Arizona in an RV, Arizona is a fantastic road trip destination.

 Let’s hope we continue to return.
 There are so many more Arizona attractions and places to see waiting on our bucket list.

 The best way to get around is by car.
 Public transport is great in the city, but if you want to get between places, you’ll find yourself struggling to find buses, or paying a fortune for taxis.